8 Best Flooring Upgrades for Your Rental Property (Pros and Cons)

 - Might be heavy for top story flooring or units

-Tile is a great flooring option for kitchens, bathrooms, and living areas.
+Great flooring option for kitchens, bathrooms, and living areas.

 Hardwood is a popular option among tenants and landlords alike.
 In fact, 36.9% of renters claim that hardwood floors in a rental will influence their decision to lease or not.
 You can choose from strips, planks, or parquet, which means it’s made from different layers of wood rather than a solid piece of wood.